 If the service member is married, Cowden explained, “What the government does is provide (the service member) with 95 percent of the cost considered standard to move the family."
 The rest can be reimbursed or deducted, depending on the situation.

 All branches of the military issue uniforms to their members and require that they wear them.
 Each person is given a monthly clothing allowance for regular upkeep.
-Expenses that exceed that allowance may be a deduction as an unreimbursed employee expense subject to 2% of your adjusted gross income if you itemize your deductions.
+For tax years prior to 2018, expenses that exceed that allowance may be a deduction as an unreimbursed employee expense subject to 2% of your adjusted gross income if you itemize your deductions.

 Many service members are required to wear camouflage but aren't required to wear their dress uniforms except for special occasions, Cowden said.
 “Dress uniforms are not considered a regular uniform, such as camouflage,” he said.
 “The dress uniforms are considered to be like suits.”
 They would not qualify under the deduction or reimbursement, he said, unless a special circumstance requires the service member to wear a dress uniform, and you are not allowed to wear them when off duty.
 In such a case, he said, the additional costs may be an itemized deduction.